MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 :::image type="content" source="media/isv-genai-pattern-graph-connectors-b.png" alt-text="A diagram showing 'Copilot' connected to 'Microsoft Graph data' and an 'ISV app,' which is linked to an 'ISV data source' through a 'Graph connector.'":::

 [Hundreds of Graph connectors already exist](https://www.microsoft.com/microsoft-search/connectors/?category=&query=).
-For example, the Jira Cloud graph connector can elevate Jira objects to the same level as M365 Graph data, allowing comprehensive reasoning and universal integration, leading to enhanced and richer insights.
+For example, the Jira Cloud graph connector can elevate Jira objects to the same level as Microsoft 365 Graph data, allowing comprehensive reasoning and universal integration, leading to enhanced and richer insights.
 The connector allows end users to search for Jira objects from Microsoft 365 Copilot using natural language interface.

 **ISV scenarios:**

-- ISVs whose customers perform work in M365 and want to enable end-users to draw insights from ISV data sources combined with user centric Microsoft Graph data.
+- ISVs whose customers perform work in Microsoft 365 and want to enable end-users to draw insights from ISV data sources combined with user centric Microsoft Graph data.
-- Users can retrieve, summarize, and reason over data from ISV applications, combined with other M365 graph data, e.g. emails, word documents etc.
+- Users can retrieve, summarize, and reason over data from ISV applications, combined with other Microsoft 365 graph data, for example, emails, word documents etc.
-- Communications Director needs to find and redraft PR emails in Outlook that have been enriched with content sourced from an ISV graphics design application
+- Communications Director needs to find and redraft PR emails in Outlook that are enriched with content sourced from an ISV graphics design application

 **Partner advantage:**

 - Meet users where they work.
-A vast user base use M365 client applications and now can access Your own data and service in one unified experience.
+A vast user base uses Microsoft 365 client applications and now can access Your own data and service in one unified experience.
 - Enriched insights by combining ISV data with Microsoft Graph data.
-- Universal integration with M365 apps, as well as Microsoft Search, Context IQ and Viva, with one connector.
+- Universal integration with Microsoft 365 apps, and Microsoft Search, Context IQ and Viva, with one connector.
 - Expanded channels to showcase ISV data, potentially increasing user base

 **Where to start:**